Using ScreenPal

 If you are an instructor at Lane and you would like to use the Pro version of ScreenPal for academic purposes, contact the ATC and ask for the ScreenPal URL and password.
 We have a site license that we can give you access to so you don't have to pay for it.

 1. Open up ScreenPal with ATC’s login that is provided to you.
-You should see a screen like this.
+You should see a screen similar to the image below.

 All video content created by Lane staff and uploaded to Moodle as a classroom activity for students to view is required to have closed captioning.
-Please request closed captioning by emailing the ATC or by filling out the following form: link to form
+Please request closed captioning by emailing the ATC or by filling out the Video Captioning Request Form

 ATC Support & Hours of Operation